ssoloff/triplea-game-infrastructure/README.md

 # Infrastructure

+- cron does an update of the deployed infrastructure code by removing the infrastructure folder and creating a new clone.

 ## First time setup

 ```
 bash <(curl -s "https://raw.githubusercontent.com/DanVanAtta/infrastructure/master/setup/first_time_setup.sh")
 ```

+Wait for cronjob to kick in, then run `./infrastructure/setupset_host_name.sh <hostName>`

 Verify setup:
 * should notice an 'infrastructure' folder: `ls /root/`